AnsariAbdullah/codewars-solution/trash/readme.md

 Add a sub folder in codewars with all JS tutorial questions in it and number it.

-Add JS methods in order
+Add JS methods in order.
+And add a lit to navigate it.